Shivam1234-png/Examly-An-Exam-Portal/README.md

-# Examly-An-Exam-Portal
+# Examly-An-Exam-Portal (PHP)
-An Exam Portal where teacher can add tests and students can give the tests which have been created by teacher and thus view their scores in tests in their profile.
+Examly an online exam portal where teacher can create tests and student can give them.
+Students can login and view the tests availabe(previously created by teachers).
+Teachers can create test: give the test name, question, options and the correct option.
+Tests will be MCQ based and will have negative marks for wrong answers.
+A number of other things have been taken care of like the number of tests a student has appeared for, number of exams passed and failed.